elopio/docs/source/includes/_transactionAPI.md

 ```
 #### [Claim Proceeds Contract Code](https://github.com/AugurProject/augur-core/blob/develop/src/trading/claimProceeds.sol)

-#### augur.api.ClaimProceeds.publicClaimProceeds({ \_signer, market[, onSent, onSuccess, onFailed ]})
+#### augur.api.ClaimProceeds.publicClaimProceeds({ \_signer, market, onSent, onSuccess, onFailed })

 The `publicClaimProceeds` transaction attempts to collect trading profits from outstanding shares in a finalized `market` owned by the `msg.sender`.
 This transaction will fail if the `market` specified is not finalized or if it hasn't been at least 3 days since the `market` was finalized.
-As with all transactions that will modify the blockchain, a `_signer` is required and should be the `privateKey` Buffer for the account sending the transaction or a signing function (hardware wallets).

 Complete Sets Tx API
 -----------------------------